ademe1/ademe1/README.md

 # 💫 About Me:
 👋🏾 Hey there, I’m Arame

-💛 I’m a data enthusiast who believes numbers have voices.
+💛 I’m a data and energy enthusiast who believes numbers have voices.
 📈 Each pattern tells a story, and I’m here to translate it.
+🔋 Passionate about connecting data analytics with sustainable systems to power smarter, cleaner solutions.
-💼 Currently diving deep into **energy data analysis**.
+💼 Currently diving deep into energy data analysis, exploring how insights can shape a more efficient future..

 # 💻 Tech Stack: